Danielwohlr/ai_data_analyst/README.md

 # AI Data Analyst

 A full-stack application that provides an interactive interface for data analysis and visualization, powered by AI.
+Generates charts and textual insights in few seconds for even the most complicated queries!

 ## Overview